-Note: Medicare Part A (Hospital Insurance) or Part B generally don't cover self-administered drugs you get in an outpatient setting (like in an emergency room, observation unit, surgery center, or pain clinic).
+Note: Medicare Part A (Hospital Insurance) or Part B generally don't cover selfadministered drugs you get in an outpatient setting like in an emergency room, observation unit, surgery center, or pain clinic.
 Your Medicare drug plan may cover these drugs under certain circumstances.
 You'll likely need to pay out of pocket for the entire cost of these drugs and then send a claim to your drug plan for the portion your plan does cover.
 Call your plan if you have any questions.
-Visit Medicare.gov/coverage/prescription-drugs-outpatient for more information on how Medicare Part B covers self-administered drugs you get in a hospital outpatient setting.
+Visit Medicare.gov for more on how Medicare covers self-administered drugs you get in a hospital outpatient setting.